 Although Suzuki has reportedly decided to bring the Mehran chapter to an end, it is said that the company will bring the limited edition Mehran in 2018 with few cosmetic upgrades before the Alto 660cc replaces it either towards the end of this year or by early 2019.

-United Automobiles, the makers of United Motorcycles have teamed up with a Chinese company and are likely to introduce the Chinese version of Suzuki Mehran, called the Jiangnan TT.
-The vehicle will be different from Suzuki Mehran just as the Chinese replica motorcycles are different from Honda Motorcycles.
-It is also believed that United will launch this cloned Mehran with a lower price tag only when the actual Suzuki Mehran goes out of production either towards late 2018 or by early 2019.
+United Automobiles, the makers of United Motorcycles have teamed up with a Chinese company and are likely to introduce their 800cc hatchback called Bravo to take on the hot selling Suzuki Mehran.
+According to United, the Bravo will offer much more than the Pak Suzuki rival.
+It is also believed that United will launch this car with a lower price tag only when Suzuki Mehran goes out of production either towards late 2018 or by early 2019.

 KYC Pickups & Minivans